integration-os/google-artifact-registry-action/README.md

 # google-artifact-registry-action

-An action for GitHub Actions that authenticates to [Google Artifact Registry](https://cloud.google.com/artifact-registry), builds a Docker image and pushes it to an Artifact Registry repository.
+A GitHub action that authenticates to [Google Artifact Registry](https://cloud.google.com/artifact-registry), builds a Docker image and pushes it to an Artifact Registry repository.

 ## Usage